 The Omnichannel Retail Index powered by OSF Digital's Strategy team takes the pulse of digital commerce and omnichannel retail.
 Launched in 2015 with the NRF, the Index annually examines how leading U.S. retailers and brands are delivering on the omnichannel promise.
 The Index highlights industry trends and best practices that can help you build your omnichannel roadmap and make more informed and smarter investment decisions.

-Average Adoption of Digital and Omnichannel Best Practices Barely Moves to 60%
+Average Adoption of Digital and Omnichannel Best Practices Rises to 61%

 Economic and supply chain challenges continue to plague many retailers and brands, who have delayed or put the brakes on their omnichannel and tech investments.
 Still, leaders are committed to digital and omnichannel best practices, resulting in growth in some key omnichannel tactics.

 When the Omnichannel Retail Index was first launched in 2015, the overall adoption of digital and omnichannel best practice capabilities was 54%.
-Today, the average adoption of best practices is higher at 60%, but it continues to slowly decline from 61% in 2022 and 62% in 2021.
-Even leaders have slowed their adoption rates, with the highest score reaching 80% this year, compared to last year’s 85%.
-The adoption of web and cross-channel best practices slightly rose, while mobile and in-store best practices fell.
-This year’s stagnant levels show much room for improvement in optimizing customer experiences.
+Today, the average adoption of best practices is higher at 61%, rebounding from last year’s drop to 60% in 2023.
+Leaders have also lifted their adoption rates, with the highest score reaching 83% this year, compared to last year’s 80%.
+Best practices adoption rates increased across mobile, store and cross-channel, but remained the same in the web channel.
+This year’s levels still show much room remains for improvement in optimizing customer experiences.

 How Do You Stack Up?